MajorZiploc/tooling_notes/code_challenges/notes.md

   for quick location of either min or max value for mutation
     ex: customers queued at a grocery store waiting for a teller to open up

+scheduling:
+  if goal is to minimize diff between values then schedule the highest weights first

 numbers:
   mod 2 or 10 or 60 or 256
     mod can be used to aggregate from 1 number into another. just remember to floor/integer division the source number each iteration